okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Sign in to the Okta End-User Dashboard as an end user that was assigned the integration.
     > **Note**: If you sign in as a non-admin user to your Okta org from a browser, the End-User Dashboard appears.
 1. Confirm that your app tile appears on the Okta End-User Dashboard.
-1. Click your app tile and confirm that you can sign in successfully.
+1. Click your app tile and confirm that you can sign in.
 1. Sign out of your app.
 1. Verify that you're able to sign out and are redirected to the sign-in page.